sagemathinc/websocketfs/README.md

 [![Install, build and run tests](https://github.com/sagemathinc/websocketfs/actions/workflows/test-all.yml/badge.svg)](https://github.com/sagemathinc/websocketfs/actions/workflows/test-all.yml)

+## Status

-This project is not done.
+This project is mostly finished.
 See [the todo](./TODO.md).
+All the main functionality and unit testing is done, and the code is in pretty good modern shape.
+We are mainly thinking about ways to enable caching that go beyond what sshfs does, in order to provide better speed for certain applications...

 ## Quickstart

-So far we have only implemented running on localhost, but it is now _MOSTLY WORKING_, and the speed is not so bad either, for some benchmarks...
+You can try this out on localhost very easily as illustrated below.

 From NPM